antondudakov/meeting-notes-script/README.md

 3. The script records (or processes the provided file), transcribes the audio with Whisper, and summarizes the transcript using an LLM (OpenAI or Gemini).
 Each run creates a new folder inside the directory specified by `output_dir`, storing the audio and transcript.
 When you pass an existing audio file, the script uses its directory for all output files and appends the sanitized filename to the notes and transcript.
    If `use_calendar_title` is enabled on macOS, the current Calendar event title is used for the folder name instead of a timestamp.
+   If `use_calendar_attendees` is enabled, the script also tries to read attendee names from the current Calendar event and passes them to the LLM to improve attribution (e.g., owners of actions/decisions).
    Example structure when recording:
    ```
    output/